monolive/ansible-hdp/README.md

 # ansible-hdp
 Ansible recipe to install HDP ( Hortonworks Data Platform)

+It has been tested on Azure / OpenStack.

 Currently, it's working with single DB - MySQL.
 The blueprint are not exporting password.
 The installation will initially fail but it will be overwritten following the installation.

 # How To